Tele2: Germany

 Tele2 exited the German market in 2020 and does not operate there now.
 Tele2 provided fixed broadband via ADSL as well as fixed telephony.
 In July 2013, Tele2 launched mobile voice plans on the E-Plus (now O2 Germany) network.
 In December 2020 the unit was sold by a Management buyout with the Trademark Tele2 for Germany.
 The new company continues to use the old brand as "Tele2 Deutschland".

 Italy

 Tele2 operated in Italy from 1999 to 2007 and does not operate there now.
 In 2005 it began to offer ADSL in large cities including Milan and Rome in unbundling, and then quickly extended the service to numerous other areas of Italy.In 2007 it added a P2P traffic filtering function to its ADSL service.

 In 2007 the company was acquired by Vodafone.
 No longer being linked to Tele2, in 2010 "Tele2 Italia" changed its name into "TeleTu".

 Latvia

-Tele2 entered the Latvian market in 2000 and operates as one of the largest nationwide Mobile Network Operator in Latvia, including 5G services in the 3.6 GHz, and 700 MHz bands.
+Tele2 entered the Latvian market in 2000 and now operates as one of the largest nationwide Mobile Network Operator in Latvia, including 5G services in the 3.6 GHz, and 700 MHz bands.